 Please be aware that students who choose not to follow the standards of behavior may lose the privilege of riding the bus.
-Students not riding their regular bus must bring a note signed by a parent and contact the WVA office by noon of the day a temporary change is being requested.
+Students not riding their regular bus must bring a note signed by a parent.

 District Policies

 Fire Evacuation Drills